Due to staff reconfigurations, Lynx Meetups are suspended for Spring and Summer 2019.

 Are you interested in what goes on here?
 Come to a Lynx Meetup!
 At a Lynx Meetup, you can join a small but friendly group of people for an interactive program related to the Galileo's World exhibit, the History of Science Collections and other special collections on the Library's 5th floor.
 Lynx Meetups are for anyone, but may particularly appeal to area educators, docents-in-training, and adults interested in life-long learning.

-Lynx Meetups occur in the History of Science Collections by rsvp on the first Saturday of each month.
+Lynx Meetups occur in the History of Science Collections by rsvp, typically on the first Saturday of a month.
 The interactive program begins at 9:30 and concludes by 11 a.m.
 Coffee, tea, fruit and pastries are provided beginning at 9:00 a.m.
 Come get to know fellow friends of the Lynx!

 Many Meetups will be devoted to the current exhibit, Galileo's World.
 These will focus on one particular theme or subject area of the exhibit, perhaps featuring a participatory activity or Open Educational Resource (OER) we are preparing for educational outreach.
 Other Meetups will be devoted to what goes on behind the scenes, including rare book conservation and acquisition, exhibit planning, digitization, the travel fellowship program, etc. Participating in Lynx Meetups is a way to become connected here and pursue topics that interest you.